-The digital camera market including compact digital cameras and interchangeable lens cameras continued to shrink due to smartphones encroaching on the market.
-Under such conditions, owing to efforts to expand sales of products for new applications such as for security cameras as well as the impact of the depreciation of the yen, overall sales of imaging related products remained unchanged from the preceding consolidated fiscal year.
+The digital camera market continued to shrink.
+Under such conditions, although the Company continued its efforts to expand sales of products for new applications such as for security cameras and car mounted cameras, they were not sufficient to make up the decrease in sales of digital cameras, and due to the impact of yen appreciation, overall sales decreased compared to the preceding consolidated fiscal year.

-As a result, sales of the Information Technology segment decreased by 0.8% from the preceding consolidated fiscal year to 178,749 million yen, and segment profit increased by 14.3% from the preceding consolidated fiscal year to 65,491 million yen due to the gain on sales of property, plant and equipment for the consolidated fiscal year ended March 2016 as well as the impact of loss etc. from the liquidation of subsidiaries in the preceding consolidated fiscal year.
+As a result, sales of the Information Technology segment decreased by 10.1% from the preceding consolidated fiscal year to 160,617 million yen, and segment profit decreased by 16.8% from the preceding consolidated fiscal year to 54,507 million yen due to loss related to disaster by Kumamoto Earthquake as well as the gain on sales of property, plant and equipment for the preceding consolidated fiscal year.